drcursor/image_upload_preview_draganddrop/README.md

 # image_upload_preview_draganddrop
-Example of an HTML Image element with preview that accepts drag and drop
+Example of an HTML Image element with preview that accepts drag and drop and AJAX changes.

 ## Objective
 I spent several hours googling around and trying different solutions from stackoverflow until I was able to figure out a very hacked way to get what I wanted working: